Steve Appleton

-Steven R. Appleton (March 31, 1960 – February 3, 2012) was the CEO of Micron Technology, based in Boise, Idaho.
+Steven R. Appleton (March 31, 1960 – February 3, 2012) was an American business executive, the CEO of Micron Technology, based in Boise, Idaho.

-Born and raised in California, Appleton attended Boise State University, where he was on the tennis team.
-A lifelong aviation enthusiast, he died when his single-engine plane crashed shortly after takeoff in Boise, Idaho, on February 3, 2012.
+Born and raised in Southern California, Appleton attended Boise State University and played tennis for the Broncos.
+A lifelong aviation enthusiast, he died when his single-engine plane crashed shortly after takeoff from the Boise Airport on February 3, 2012.

 Career

-Appleton started his career at Micron shortly after graduation in 1983, working the night shift in production.
-He held a variety of positions in the company, including Wafer Fab manager, production manager, director of manufacturing, and vice president of manufacturing before being appointed president and COO in 1991.
-He was appointed to the position of CEO and chairman of the board in 1994 at age 34.
-In January 1996, he was fired and then rehired 8 days later.
+Appleton started his career at Micron shortly after graduation from BSU in 1983, working the night shift in production for less than five dollars an hour.
+He held a variety of positions in the company, including wafer fab manager, production manager, director of manufacturing, and vice president of manufacturing before being appointed president and COO in 1991.
+Appleton was appointed CEO and chairman of the board in 1994 at age 34.
+In January 1996, he was fired and then rehired eight days later.

 He formerly served on the board of directors for SEMATECH, the Idaho State Supreme Court Advisory Council, and was appointed by the Clinton Administration to serve on the National Semiconductor Technology Council.
 At the time of his death, he was serving on the board of directors for the Semiconductor Industry Association, and the board of directors for National Semiconductor Corporation, The U.S. Technology CEO Council, and was a member of the World Semiconductor Council and the Idaho Business Council.
 After his death, Mark Durcan assumed Appleton's position as CEO of Micron.

 In 2011 he received the Robert Noyce Award from the Semiconductor Industry Association.